Healing Peptide

 The Peptide Breakdown Team ✓ Researcher Reviewed

-Our team combines backgrounds in biochemistry, pharmacology, and health optimization research.
+Our team combines backgrounds in biochemistry, pharmacology, and translational research.
 All articles are reviewed by health researchers and cross-referenced with peer-reviewed literature.
+Our editorial standards and evidence evaluation methods are documented publicly in our Methodology.

 What Is TB-500?

-Thymosin Beta-4 was originally isolated from the thymus gland (hence “thymosin”), where it was initially studied for its role in T-cell differentiation.
-Later research revealed its primary function: actin sequestration — regulating the polymerization of actin, a critical cytoskeletal protein involved in cell structure, migration, and signaling.
+Thymosin beta-4 was originally isolated from the thymus gland and studied for its role in T-cell differentiation.
+Later research revealed its primary function in a different domain entirely: actin regulation.
+Actin is a cytoskeletal protein critical for cell structure, movement, and signaling.

-• Cell migration — cells need to remodel their cytoskeleton to move toward wound sites
+• Cell migration: cells remodel their cytoskeleton to move toward wound sites

-• Cellular signaling — many signaling cascades use actin as a scaffold
+• Cellular signaling: many signaling cascades use actin as a structural scaffold

-By maintaining a pool of available G-actin, TB-500 ensures cells can rapidly reorganize their cytoskeletons as needed during healing (Goldstein et al., 2005).
+By maintaining a pool of available G-actin, Tβ4 may help cells rapidly reorganize their internal structure as needed during repair processes (Goldstein et al., 2005).

-It also promotes the expression of anti-inflammatory mediators.
-In a rat corneal injury model, Tβ4 treatment significantly reduced inflammatory cell infiltration and suppressed NF-κB activation, a master regulator of inflammatory gene expression (Sosne et al., 2007).
+In a rat corneal injury model, Tβ4 treatment reduced inflammatory cell infiltration and suppressed NF-κB activation, a key regulator of inflammatory gene expression (Sosne et al., 2007).

 Angiogenesis